As we all know, one of the most important steps in cheese making is getting a good curd set up.

 Flocculation Method – Step By Step

-Add your Rennet, and mix thoroughly.
+Add your Rennet to the milk, and mix thoroughly.

 Leave your Rennet to work for 5-6 minutes then take a sterilised bowl (I use a small glass bowl) and place it onto the surface of the milk.
 The bowl will float on the top of the milk.